tosoham/StarkFinder/CONTRIBUTING.md

     cd client && npm run build
     ```
 3. **PR Validation**
+    - While pushing a PR, ensure you write what changes you made and write "fixes #(your_issue_name)" in the description.
     - If any checks fail on your PR, you must fix them before it can be merged.

 ## Project Setup